jensmeindertsma/advent-of-code/README.md

 ![](./images/village.png)

+I dearly hope this ASCII art brought you some joy or giggles ☺️.
+Have a good time, be it summer or winter!

-I like speed and so I'm doing all the puzzles in Rust.This way every puzzle solves within a second (or you can just do it in Python / JavaScript and let your program run overnight 😲), You can see my progress down below, year by year.
+I like speed and so I'm doing all the puzzles in Rust.
+This way every puzzle solves within a second (or you can just do it in Python / JavaScript and let your program run overnight 😲), You can see my progress down below, year by year.
 As you can see I'm far from being finished, but I try to complete some more puzzles from time to time.

 ## 2015